OpenVoiceOS/ovos-technical-manual/docs/layers.md

 When you have many complex chained intents `IntentLayers` often makes your life easier, a layer is a named group of intents that you can manage at once.

+Slightly more complex than the previous example, we may want to offer several "forks" on the intent execution, enabling different intent groups depending on previous interactions

-[skill-moon-game](https://github.com/JarbasSkills/skill-moon-game/) is a example full voice game implemented this way
+[skill-moon-game](https://github.com/JarbasSkills/skill-moon-game/) is an example full voice game implemented this way

 An excerpt from the game to illustrate usage of `IntentLayer` decorators